-Whether it’s your first trip abroad or you travel several times a year, we all make mistakes that can cause headaches or possibly even ruin your trip.
-The good news is that with a little planning, it’s easy enough to avoid some of the most common travel mistakes so you can spend your time enjoying your vacation.
+Whether it’s your first trip or you vacation several times a year, these tips will help you avoid 10 of the biggest travel mistakes that can ruin a trip!
+With a little planning, it’s easy enough to avoid some of the most common travel mistakes so you can spend your time enjoying your vacation.

 10 Biggest Travel Mistakes & How to Avoid Them

 It’s tempting to bring outfits for every possible occasion, but it makes it difficult to haul your luggage around, and you may get stuck with high baggage fees for accidentally exceeding the weight limit.
 Instead, pack your bag as usual, then take out half the clothes you originally planned.
 You won’t wear all of them, you don’t have to sacrifice style, and you can always do some laundry on the road.

 2. Not Checking Your Cell Phone Plan

 It’s important to know what your plan covers to avoid data roaming fees.
 Not covered?
 Turn off your data before you get on the plane and leave your phone in airplane mode (you’ll still be able to connect to wi-fi).
 If data is important to you, look into buying an international plan or buying a local SIM card once you arrive.

 Alternatively, for Americans, consider T-Mobile as your carrier.
 We now get free data in 200 countries and it has literally changed the way we travel.
 (Note: We have no affiliation with T-Mobile and we pay for our own monthly plans.)